ga-group/comcat/tree+def.md

   - #### 2065  Herbs
     Leaves, flowers, or stems of plants used for flavouring or as a garnish.
   - #### 2070  Stimulant Crops
+    Plants or plant parts that, if activated, e.g. by heating, infusion, etc., stimulate the central nervous system.
     - #### 207010  Green Coffee
       Stone inside the cherry of the Coffea plant.
     - #### 207020  Cocoa Beans
       Seeds from the pod of the cacao tree (Theobroma cacao).
     - #### 207025  Carobs
+      Seeds from the pod of the carob shrub (Ceratonia siliqua).
     - #### 207030  Tea
+      Cured or fresh leaves of Camellia sinensis, or rarely Camellia taliensis.
     - #### 207035  Mate
+      Dried or fresh leaves of the Yerba mate (Ilex paraguariensis).
     - #### 207039  Other Tea
+      Other leaves or plant parts that are consumed by infusion.
     - #### 207040  Tobacco Leaves
+      Cured or fresh leaves of several plants in the genus Nicotiana.
     - #### 207050  Hops
+      Wet or dried seed cones (strobiles) of the hop plant (Humulus lupulus).
     - #### 207090  Other Stimulant Crops
+      Any other plant or plant parts with stimulatory effects.
   - #### 2510  Livestock
     Domesticated animals raised in an agricultural setting to produce commodities such as food, fibre, and labour.
     - #### 251010  Cattle